Evolution of cooperation in deme-structured populations on graphs: Discussion

 More formally, our model decouples migration, birth, and death events.
 In the rare migration regime, fixing in one deme and spreading to the whole spatially structured population happen on two different time scales.
 Because of this, fitnesses enter overall fixation probabilities only through the fixation probabilities in one well-mixed deme, namely $\rho_M$ and $\rho_W$.
-In the weak selection regime, we can compare Eqs.~(\ref{rhoMa}) and~(\ref{rhoWa}) to the fixation probabilities that would be obtained in the frequency-independent case, i.e. $f_M=f_W(1-\epsilon)$ with a slightly deleterious mutant with fitness disadvantage $\epsilon$ satisfying $0<\epsilon\ll1$, $N\epsilon\ll1$.
+Assuming that fitnesses depend linearly on payoffs, in the weak selection regime, we can compare Eqs.~(\ref{rhoMa}) and~(\ref{rhoWa}) to the fixation probabilities that would be obtained in the frequency-independent case, i.e. $f_M=f_W(1-\epsilon)$ with a slightly deleterious mutant with fitness disadvantage $\epsilon$ satisfying $0<\epsilon\ll1$, $N\epsilon\ll1$.
 We get a perfect mapping when choosing $\epsilon=w[c+b/(N-1)]$.
+Moreover, assuming that fitnesses depend exponentially on payoffs as in Section~\ref{expfit}, Eqs.~(\ref{rhoMexp}) and~(\ref{rhoWexp}) also match the frequency-independent fixation probabilities obtained in that convention with $f_M/f_W=\exp\left\{-\tilde{w}\left[c+b/(N-1)\right]\right\}$, and this holds beyond weak selection, assuming $\tilde{w}\ll 1$ without needing $N\tilde{w}\ll 1$.
 Thus, the fixation probabilities $\rho_M$ and $\rho_W$ have the same expression as with constant fitnesses, as long as we pick an effective fitness disadvantage for the mutant, which depends on the parameters of cooperation.
-This confirms that at the level of the whole structure, the frequency-dependence of the model no longer matters.
-It only plays a part within demes, where the ratio $f_M/f_W$ depends on composition [see Eq.~(\ref{fit}), where the mutant fraction enters].
+This confirms that at the level of the whole structure, the frequency-dependence of the model does not matter.
 Because of this, cooperation cannot benefit from the specificities of the structure.
+Thus, our previous results regarding the impact of spatial structure on mutant fixation for constant fitnesses~\cite{marrec2021toward,Abbara23} extend to the present model with cooperation.